On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Improved Kernels for Special Graph Classes

-During the second phase of our kernelization algorithm, we call upon the marking algorithm denoted as ${\sf MarkPlanar}(G, G_f, s, t, k)$.
-Let $E_M$ be the set of edges that are marked and $V_M$ denotes the vertices that are spanned by the edges of $E_M$.
+During the second phase of our kernelization algorithm, we call upon the marking algorithm denoted as ${\sf MarkSPFG}(G, G_f, s, t, k)$ and output the graph $G'(V(E_M), E_M)$.
 Note that $H \cup R$ has $\OO(k^2)$ vertices.
-We only focus on the pairs $(x, y)$ of vertices from $H \cup R$ such that there is a path from $x$ to $y$ using the edges of $G$.
-It follows from Lemma \ref{lemma:G-number-of-other-edges} that there are at most $3|H \cup R| - 6$ such pairs such pairs for which there is a path between them in $G$.
-For each pair of vertices from $H \cup R$, we mark the edges of a shortest path with at most $k+1$ vertices that passes through the vertices of $V_I$ only.
-Independently, for every such pair, we mark the edges of another shortest path from with at most $k+1$ vertices.
-This ensures that the number of edges that are marked in $G$ is $\OO(k^3)$.
-We keep only the edges of $G$ that has both endpoints in $H \cup R$ or the edges that are marked using this marking scheme.
-The number of vertices that are spanned by the above mentioned edges is also $\OO(k^3)$.
-We delete the other vertices of the graph that are not spanned by these above set of edges.
-This completes the proof that if the input graph is a planar graph, then {\spfgp} admits a kernel with $\OO(k^3)$ vertices. \end{proof}
+We only focus on the unordered pairs $(x, y)$ of vertices from $V(E_k)$ such that there is a path from $x$ to $y$ using the edges of $G$.
+It follows from Lemma \ref{lemma:G-number-of-other-edges} that there are at most $3|V(E_k)| - 6$ such pairs for which there is a path between them in $G$.
+For each pair of vertices from $V(E_k)$, we mark the edges of a shortest path of length at most $k$.
+Independently, for every such pair, we mark the edges of another shortest path with at most $k$ edges.
+This ensures that the number of edges that are marked by {\sf MarkSPFG}($G, G_f, s, t, k$) is $\OO(k^3)$.
+We keep only the edges of $G$ that have both endpoints in $V(E_k)$ or the edges that are marked using this marking scheme.
+As $|V(E_k)|$ is $\OO(k^2)$, the number of vertices that are spanned by the above-mentioned edges is also $\OO(k^3)$.
+We delete the other vertices of the graph that are not spanned by the above set of edges.
+This completes the proof that if the primary graph is planar, then {\spfgp} admits a kernel with $\OO(k^3)$ vertices. \end{proof}